dmulholl/ark/readme.md

 # Ivy

-Ivy is a minimalist static website generator built in Python.
+Ivy is a static website generator built in Python.
 It transforms a directory of text files into a self-contained website.

     $ ivy --help